|Guidelines for Control of Cosmetic Products in Malaysia(2017)|

-From year 2002 to the end of year 2007, the control of cosmetic products was conducted through pre-market registration; where the company which is responsible for placing the product in the local market submit product details and relevant certificates for review and registration by the National Pharmaceutical Control Bureau (NPRA before the product can be manufactured, imported or sold in the country.
+From year 2002 to the end of year 2007, the control of cosmetic products was conducted through pre-market registration; where the company which is responsible for placing the product in the local market submit product details and relevant certificates for review and registration before the product can be manufactured, imported or sold in the country.

 As a member state of ASEAN Malaysia agreed to replace the system with a notification procedure starting from 1 January 2008 in conformance with the harmonization of cosmetic regulations in the ASEAN region.
 Instead of registration, companies are now required to only notify/declare their compliance status to the Director of Pharmaceutical Services (known as DPS) through National Pharmaceutical Regulatory Agency (NPRA).
 Regulatory action will be taken in the event of false declaration and/or product found to be non- compliant to the stipulated regulations and guidelines.

 Malaysia cosmetic regulations are completely in conformance with the harmonization of cosmetic regulations in the ASEAN region

 |Guidelines for Control of Cosmetic Products in Malaysia(2017)||Reference for notification process including quality control, inspection and post-market surveillance activities of cosmetics|